 In 1912 New Mexico became the 47th state.
 Three years later, in 1915, the Taos Society of Artists was formed, which unwittingly helped found one of Taos’ leading sources of revenue in the 20th century — the tourist trade.
 In 1917, Socialite Mabel Dodge Luhan arrived and eventually brought to Taos creative luminaries such as Ansel Adams, Willa Cather, Aldous Huxley, Carl Jung, D.H.
 Lawrence, Georgia O’Keeffe, Thornton Wilder, and Thomas Wolfe.

-On May 9, 1932, the Taos County Courthouse and the other buildings on the north side of the Plaza were destroyed by one of a series of fires in the early 1930s.
-This led to the incorporation of the Town of Taos on May 7, 1934, and establishing a fire department and public water system.
-That same year, a new Spanish-Pueblo style courthouse was built with partial funding from the Works Progress Administration.
+On May 9, 1932, the Taos County Courthouse and the other buildings on the north side of the Plaza were destroyed by a series of fires in the early 1930s.
+This led to the incorporation of the town of Taos on May 7, 1934, and the establishment of a fire department and public water system.
+That same year, a new Spanish-Pueblo-style courthouse was built with partial funding from the Works Progress Administration.
 In 1956, the Taos Ski Valley was established, bringing more tourism to the valley.
-Before long, other area ski resorts also sprang up nearby – Red River, Sipapu, and Angel Fire.
+Before long, other area ski resorts also emerged nearby – Red River, Sipapu, and Angel Fire.